Hymenoptera : Vespidae

 There are many species of wasps in a range of sizes, colours and shapes.
 Some are beneficial in the garden and help control various plant pests.
 Others can be serious home pests and in large numbers, threaten native insects and spiders.

-The European Wasp is an introduced species and is considered an environmental pest.
+An introduced species and environmental pest.
 Workers are 12 – 15 mm long, queens and males are 20 mm long however both are rarely seen.
 European Wasps are very bright yellow and black.
 Along their abdomen is yellow and black banding with distinct black triangular markings at each band.
 At the head are a pair of black antennae, attached to their middle section (thorax) are 3 pairs of yellow legs and 2 pairs of transparent wings on their back.

-There is also another newly introduced wasp called the Asian Paper Wasp (Polistes chinensis).
-This species is often confused with the European Wasp, however the Asian Paper Wasp has less distinct yellow banding and more prominent black banding, the absence of black triangular marking, they are longer and narrower, and have yellow antennae.
+A newly introduced wasp species, often confused with the European Wasp, however the Asian Paper Wasp has less distinct yellow banding and more prominent black banding, the absence of black triangular marking, they are longer and narrower, and have yellow antennae.
 The Asian Paper Wasp is also less aggressive than the European Wasp with nest structure and habits more akin to the Common Paper Wasp.